-The Stage Awaits – Will Your Kid Step On?
+The Stage Awaits – Will Your Child Step On?

-You might not know, but Civic Theatre is much more than just dazzling performances.
+You might not know, but Grand Rapids Civic Theatre is much more than just dazzling performances.
 The School of Theatre Arts also finds its home in the historic building on Division.

 The robust, award-winning program offers a variety of introductions to theatre from acting to dance to backstage technical work.
 It’s one of the country’s leading and most comprehensive community theatre education programs.